-- 89.67.
-Tree service/arborist.
-A sole proprietor, a qualified individual for a business organization, or a governmental agency performing the removal of branches more than one inch in diameter from a tree or the removal of live palm fronds from any type of palm tree with six feet or more of clear trunk, or cutting down, digging up, destroying, effectively destroying, removing, relocating, or grinding roots of any tree; See Broward County Licensed Tree Trimmer.
-Any person, company, corporation or service which does regularly, for compensation or fee, transplant, remove, prune, trim, repair, inject, or perform surgery upon a tree. - 90.68.
-Tree removal.
-Any act to eliminate a tree or palm.
-To change the location of a tree, or to cause damage to or destruction of a tree or root system so as to cause a tree to die. - 69.
-Trim.
-To reduce, shorten or gradually diminish the size of a plant by removal of parts of a plant without altering the natural shape. - 91.
+CASE: UDP-T21002 PZB Exhibit 3 Page 18 of 97 ORDINANCE NO. C-21- PAGE 19 destroying, effectively destroying, removing, relocating, or grinding roots of any tree; See Broward County Licensed Tree Trimmer.
+Any person, company, corporation or service which does regularly, for compensation or fee, transplant, remove, prune, trim, repair, inject, or perform surgery upon a tree.

+- 69. Trim.
+To reduce, shorten or gradually diminish the size of a plant by removal of parts of a plant without altering the natural shape. - 90.
 Understory.
-The underlying, vegetative layer of trees and shrubs between the urban forest canopy and the ground cover. - 92.
+The underlying, vegetative layer of trees and shrubs between the urban forest canopy and the ground cover. - 91.
 Unnatural decline.
-Deterioration of plant health due to non-natural factors. - 93.
+Deterioration of plant health due to non-natural factors. - 92.
 Urban forest.
-A collection of trees that grow within a city. - 94.
+A collection of trees that grow within a city. - 93.
 Urban forestry.
-The sustained planning, planting, protection, maintenance, and care of trees, forests, greenspace and related resources in and around the city for economic, environmental, social, and public health benefits for people. - 95.
+The sustained planning, planting, protection, maintenance, and care of trees, forests, greenspace and related resources in and around the city for economic, environmental, social, and public health benefits for people. - 94.
 Urban Heat Island Effect.
-The phenomenon where temperatures in a city and areas covered by impervious surfaces are consistently higher than those observed in surrounding rural areas that have more vegetation and natural land cover. - 96.70.
+The phenomenon where temperatures in a city and areas covered by impervious surfaces are consistently higher than those observed in surrounding rural areas that have more vegetation and natural land cover. - 95.70.
 Vehicular use area (also referred to as "VUA").
-Any area used by vehicles including, but not limited to, areas for parking, display, storage or traverse of any and all types of motor vehicles, bicycles, watercraft, trailers, airplanes or construction equipment, but shall not include areas used exclusively as an airport ramp or apron. - 97.
+Any area used by vehicles including, but not limited to, areas for parking, display, storage or traverse of any and all types of motor vehicles, bicycles, watercraft, trailers, airplanes or construction equipment, but shall not include areas used exclusively as an airport ramp or apron. - 96.
 71. Vine.
-A plant whose natural growth characteristic produces climbing stems.

-SECTION 3.
-That Section 47-21.3 - General provisions and design standards of the City of Fort Lauderdale, Florida ULDR is hereby amended as follows:

-Sec.
-47-21.3. - General provisions and design standards.
+A plant whose natural growth characteristic produces climbing stems. - SECTION 3.
+That Section 47-21.3, General provisions and design standards, of ULDR of the City of Fort Lauderdale, Florida, is hereby amended as follows: - Sec.
+47-21.3.
+General provisions and design standards. - A. Low impact site design practices, such as preserving existing native trees and vegetation, shall be used to the extent feasible.
+Irrigation shall not be required in area where established native vegetation is incorporated into the landscape design.